Have you visited Calcutta? A lot has changed since I roamed the streets as a kid in the 1950s. Yet, much remains the same.

 Memories Of Loreto Day School

 I spent four years at this school and it had a lasting impression on me.
 My earliest introduction to music was playing in the KIndergarten percussion band.
 I played the clappers.
 It was the drums that caught my attention.
-Alas, another student had claims to that.
+Alas, another student had claimed that.

 The Human Shield